Road Maintenance Funding History

-Historically, there have been three non-City sources that are used for funding of the pavement management program.
+Historically, there has been State and Federal sources that are used for funding of the pavement management program.

-The projected annual total funding available from these sources is $0.9 million.
-(We receive another $900,000 in gas tax revenue, however, it is used for street lights, traffic signals, alley maintenance, and signs and markings.)
+The projected total funding available from these sources between 2014-2020 is $18 million.
+A significant portion of this funding is specific to the Kentucky Avenue Widening and Complete Streets Project.
+Additional funding is received as gas tax revenue, however, it is used for street lights, traffic signals, and signs and markings.
 This revenue is insufficient to cover the annual cost of ownership.
 Additionally, there are certain requirements placed on the use of state and federal funding programs that restrict its use to overlay and reconstruction projects.
-In order to protect its investment in the road system, the City must repair the backlog of overlay and reconstruction work that was built up during the 90's and properly fund the annual "cost of ownership" so that another backlog doesn't develop.
+In order to protect its investment in the road system, the City must repair the backlog of overlay and reconstruction work that was built up during the 1990's and properly fund the annual "cost of ownership" so that another backlog doesn't develop.

 If you have questions or comments, please email the City of Woodland Community Development Engineering Division at firstname.lastname@example.org